Yotlan/football-world-history/courses/learn-java/README.md

 > Hello World !
 ```

-The correction of this exercice are available at `ex/ex1.java`
+The correction of this exercice is available at `ex/ex1.java`

 ### EXERCICE 2